mixaverros88/dockerized-java-e-commerce-app/README.md

 # e-commerce Web Application Using JEE and JSF Framework
 ![preview image](https://raw.githubusercontent.com/mixaverros88/java-e-commerce/master/e-commerce.jpg)

-### This project was created for the final examination of  [Boot Camp 3](https://www.afdemp.org/%CF%84%CE%BF-coding-bootcamp-3-%CE%BE%CE%B5%CE%BA%CE%AF%CE%BD%CE%B7%CF%83%CE%B5/)
+### :ghost: This project was created for the final examination of  [Boot Camp 3](https://www.afdemp.org/%CF%84%CE%BF-coding-bootcamp-3-%CE%BE%CE%B5%CE%BA%CE%AF%CE%BD%CE%B7%CF%83%CE%B5/)

 The main idea behind this, is that we have to create a grocery store that sales several products from various vendors.
 The grocery shop ear profit only through commission.
-### List of requirements
+### :pencil: List of requirements

 ## Admin Panel ##
 > A Vendor can